RobertWHurst/Keystrokes/readme.md

 ## Available Key Names

-Keystrokes uses the standard values for the [KeyboardEvent.key][key] property.
+Keystrokes is environment agnostic, but by default will use built-in browser bindings.
+These bindings use the standard values for the [KeyboardEvent.key][key] property.

 To see what key names can be used in your bindings see MDN's [table of key values][key-names].

+Note that if you need to bind a combo containing a key name like `+` which is used as a combo operator, you will need to escape the character using backslash.

+## Available Combo Operators

+When using bindKeyCombo you will need to provide a combo expression.
+Combo expressions are made of units, and sequences.

+### Combo Unit
+A combo unit is a grouping of key names separated by the `+` operator.
+Keys in a unit can be pressed in any order.
+One or more units make up a sequence, and are separated by the `>` operator.

+In order for a unit to be satisfied all keys in the unit must be pressed, along with keys from units from earlier in the sequence.
+Units must be satisfied in order.
+For example the combo `a + b > c` can only be satified if unit `a + b` is pressed, then unit `c` (without releasing a and b).

+### Combo Sequence

+Sequences are made up of units and are separated by the `,` operator.
+They enable the creation of multi-step combos.
+For example `a + b > c, x > y` is a combo made up of two sequences - `a + b > c` and `x > y`.
+Each of these contain two units `a + b` and `c` for the first, and `x` and `y` for the second.
+In order to satify this combo, a and b must be pressed (in any order), then c, then all must be released, then x, then y.

 ## Binding Keys and Key Combos

-As in the example at the top of the page, Keystrokes exports a bindKey and bindKeyCombo function.
+Keystrokes exports a bindKey and bindKeyCombo function.
 These function will bind a handler function, or handler object to a key or key combo.

-The key names used in your bindings is determined by the environment you are using Keystrokes in.
-They are always case insensitive.
-The default behavior, intended for browser environments, is to use the value of the key property from keyboard events.
-You get get a list of valid [key names here][key-names].
+To bind a key you simply need to pass a key name to bindKey along with a handler function or object.
+As mentioned previously, the key names available depend on the bindings you are using.
+By default browser bindings are used, and these recognize the standard values for the [KeyboardEvent.key][key] property.

+To bind combos you can pass a combo expression to bindKeyCombo. bindKeyCombo, like bindKey, will work with key names recognized by the bindings assigned to Keystrokes, and as mentioned these are browser bindings by default.

 ```js
 import { bindKey, bindKeyCombo } from '@rwh/keystrokes'